kinecosystem/kin-website-docs/docs/quick-start/hi-kin-unity.md

 ```
 `Environment` is an enum that lets you toggle between the `Test` and `Production` blockchain servers.

 `STUB_APP_ID` should be replaced with your `appId` once your app is in production.
 An `appId` is a 4-character string assigned to you by Kin and used to identify your application.
-It contains only digits and upper and/or lower case letters.
-While you are testing your integration in the Kin Playground environment (`Environment.Test`) you can use any string of four characters as long as you only use digits and upper or lower case letters.
+It contains only digits and upper and/or lowercase letters.
+While you are testing your integration in the Kin Playground environment (`Environment.Test`), you can use any string of four characters as long as you only use digits and upper or lowercase letters.

 Your `appId` is automatically added to the `memo` field of transactions.
-For more information see the [executing a transaction](#executing-a-transaction) section.
+For more information, see the [executing a transaction](#executing-a-transaction) section.

 ## KinClient
 The `KinClient` class contains methods for managing accounts on the Kin Blockchain.

-## Create KinAccount object
+## Create KinAccount Object
 The KinAccount class deals with specific accounts on the Kin Blockchain.

 ```csharp